sbfoster12/mu-reco/README.md

 git clone https://github.com/PIONEER-Experiment/mu-reco.git
 ```

 or you can clone the app level repository.
-Follow the instructions here: https://github.com/PIONEER-Experiment/mu-app
+For cloning the app level repository, follow the instructions here: https://github.com/PIONEER-Experiment/mu-app.
+It is recommended to clone the app level repository, as this repository does not produce a standalone executable, but rather is used as a library for the app level repository.

 ## Build instructions

-If you are building this repository on its own, you should first build and install the mu-data-products library and the mu-unpackers library.
+If you are building this repository on its own (not recommended), you should first build and install the mu-data-products library and the mu-unpackers library.
 Details can be found here https://github.com/PIONEER-Experiment/mu-data-products.git and here https://github.com/PIONEER-Experiment/mu-unpackers.git.

 You should then source the `setenv.sh` script to set up the environment, and then you can build: